Certified Research Administrator Study Group

 How do I participate in the CRA study group?

 If you plan to sit for the exam, you are eligible to participate in the CRA study group.
-Please contact Rashonda Harris.
+Please contact Rashonda Harris at to join.

 If you are already certified and would like to attend as a mentor to support your colleagues, please contact Rashonda Harris as well.
 Your experience and expertise is valued, and participation is eligible toward your own recertification.